apache/beam/website/CONTRIBUTE.md

 To be consistent, please prefer to use `{{< highlight >}}` syntax instead of ` ``` `, for code-blocks or syntax-highlighters.

-1. To apply code highlighting to java, python or go.
-Use:
+1. To apply code highlighting to Java, Python or Go, use:

 ```
 {{< highlight java >}}